...And we're back.

 On a simpler note, one of the coolest machines around the shop was the bicimolino, or corn grinder.

 This is receptacle for the unknowing corn, the place where said corn is ground to a hull while the useful corn drains off into a basket.
-The bicimolinos and the biciliquadora, seen below, are among the less expensive and more popular bicimaqunas
+The bicimolinos and the biciliquadora, seen below, are among the less expensive and more popular bicimaqunas.

 Things became particularly exciting when the bicilavadora rolled into production in my third week at MayaPedal.
 Now we're talking: an incentive to wash clothes!
 For me, washing clothes is among the least fun things in the world.
 You've got to wait for the clothes to finish in the wash, then transfer them to the line or dryer, then fold them when after they're dry and finally put them away.
 Blaahhhh.
 I can't be bothered to do all that.